1926 – 2013

 The opportunity to do so came in 1967.
 With the help of a few friends and many miracles, Swami Kriyananda was able to purchase a small piece of land in the Sierra Nevada foothills near Nevada City, California.

 Thus was started a spiritual community, which is now known as Ananda Village.
 More than 300 people live in this intentional spiritual community dedicated to Yogananda’s ideals.
 A variety of Ananda-owned and private businesses form the economic backbone of the community.
 The Expanding Light retreat, a publishing company, schools for children, and a grocery store are among the activities on the rolling 1,000 acres in the rural Sierra foothills.
-Homes and gardens are well cared for, and there is a palpable feeling of harmony.
 Visitors are welcome year-round: (800) 346-5350.

 Other Ananda communities have developed over the years to include Ananda Palo Alto, Ananda Sacramento, Ananda Portland, Ananda Seattle, Ananda Los Angeles, Ananda Assisi in Italy, and Ananda India near Delhi and Pune.
 Each community has a spiritual focus (a teaching center and temple) and a community (homes where members live).